MicrosoftDocs/dynamics365smb-docs/business-central/SRB/working-with-contracts/service-commitment-cancellation.md

 ms.custom: bap-template
 ---

-# Termination of contract components
+# Cancel contract components

 All contract lines contain information about their validity and termination dates.
-Thus, they can be terminated before the expiry or termination dates can be changed.
-If validity and notice periods are not set, the contract lines are valid indefinitely or can be terminated at any time.
+Thus, they can be terminated before the expiry or end dates can be changed.
+If validity and notice periods aren't set, the contract lines are valid indefinitely or can be terminated at any time.

 ## Cancel a contract Line or service commitment